Jekwwer/python-workspace/README.md

 ## Usage 🛠️

-Most manual quality checks and workflows are exposed via npm and PDM scripts.
+Most manual quality checks and workflows are exposed via `Makefile` targets.
 These commands mirror the editor integrations, pre-commit hooks, and CI pipelines.

 ### CLI